wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Models
 <details>
   <summary>Click to expand</summary>
-    <br> You will of course need to have a `*.Gguf` model, here are some good ones at the time, with gpt for comparrisson..
+    You will of course need to have a `*.Gguf` model, here are some good ones at the time, with gpt for comparrisson..

     | Model                                  | IFEval   | BBH  /\  | MATH     | GPQA     | MuSR     | MMLU              | CO2 Cost  |
     |----------------------------------------|----------|----------|----------|----------|----------|-------------------|-----------|